apify/actor-dataset-query-engine/README.md

 The Actor supports **[Standby mode](https://docs.apify.com/platform/actors/running/standby)**, where it runs an HTTP server that processes queries on demand.
 This mode eliminates the need to **reload the dataset** for each request and **removes container startup time**.

-To use the Database query engine in **Standby mode**, send an HTTP GET request to:
+To use the Dataset query engine in **Standby mode**, send an HTTP GET request to:

 ```
 https://database-query-engine.apify.actor/query?token=<APIFY_API_TOKEN>&query=return+phone+number&llmProviderApiKey=<OPENAI_API_KEY>